kushalbhana/polycloud/README.md

 # 🌩️ Polycloud

-**Polycloud** is a multi-cloud deployment and migration platform that lets you migrate resources between cloud providers in one click.
-It leverages AI-driven cost optimization to deploy workloads on the most cost-effective platform automatically.
+Polycloud is an AI-powered multi-cloud deployment and migration platform that helps you seamlessly move workloads across cloud providers with a single click.
+It automatically analyzes pricing and performance to deliver cost-optimized deployments on AWS, Azure, GCP, and more.
+With Polycloud, you can eliminate vendor lock-in, reduce infrastructure costs, and simplify multi-cloud management.

 ---